publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 * Societal impact: what is the potential societal impact of the codebase becoming public code and being reused?
 * Story: what is the story-telling and communication value of this codebase becoming public code and being reused?

-The current owners of potential codebases are asked to answer the evaluation questions.

 ## Evaluation questions

+The current owners of potential codebases are asked to answer these evaluation questions to help complete the evaluation.

 ### Business case